 As for me, I hooked up a few times.
 Nothing unusual.
 The PrEP dude I met a few months back who was keen to fuck me raw hasn’t been so chatty of late.
 I guess if his other conquests offer it up without a rubber, guys like me may not be as appealing to him.
 Still, I’m doing just fine.
 I mean, I could go on PrEP, but I don’t know how I feel about doing it just so I can bareback.
 I guess I’ll cross that bridge when I come to it.

 For people living with HIV who aren’t on treatment, having an STI such as syphilis can cause an increase in viral load.
 However, for people who are currently using effective HIV treatment, STIs appear to have no or very little impact on viral load.

 The current scientific consensus is that there is no risk of HIV transmission from a person living with HIV who is on antiretroviral therapy and has achieved an undetectable viral load for at least six months.

 PEP is a one-month course of anti-HIV drugs intended to prevent HIV acquisition after possible exposure.
-PEP must be taken within 72 hours after exposure, and ideally, as soon as possible.
+PEP is best started within 72 hours after exposure, and ideally, as soon as possible.
 Get PEP explains how and where to get PEP wherever you’re based in Australia.
 Discover more in PEP: Protecting you against HIV when you need it.

 Charlie’s previous story involves negotiating safe sex with a PrEP user: He told me he’s on PrEP and wanted raw sex.
 Here’s what I said.